AMSTERDAM & MAASTRICHT — DUTCH TREATS

 In Amsterdam, experience life in a 17th-century canal house at Ambassade Hotel (Herengracht 341).
 Ten side-by-side tall and narrow houses feature 66 individually decorated rooms and suites, in the city's historic heart.
 More exclusive, and also walking distance from Amsterdam’s attractions, is Seven One Seven (Prinsengracht 717).
 Rates include a full breakfast, wines, soft drinks and beers, a CD/DVD library and afternoon tea.
 Brass beds, antiques, a TV and modern or classical art accent each of the eight suites in the 19th-century guesthouse.
 For pampering, there are candles, thick terry robes, Hermes and Etro bathroom amenities.

-Château St. Gerlach (Bad Valkenburg) is an 18th-century country estate.
-Its 58 rooms and 39 suites feature “his” and “hers” toiletries, free use of an indoor Roman swimming pool, sauna and Turkish steam bath.
+Château St. Gerlach (Bad Valkenburg) is an 18th-century country estate, surrounded by Baroque gardens and a nature reserve.
+Its 114 guestrooms and suites include free use of an indoor Roman swimming pool, sauna and Turkish steam bath.
 A free shuttle service brings guests to Maastricht, 10 minutes away.

 Good eats